 - 1 tablespoon butter

 - 1/4 cup water

 - 2 heads (about 9 cups) cabbage, sliced thinly

 - 1 1/2 cups milk, warmed

-- 6 tablespoons (3/4 stick) unsalted butter, cut into bits and softened
+- 6 tablespoons (3/4 stick) unsalted butter, cut into bits & softened

-- While potatoes are on, saute pancetta and onions in a large saute pan with butter.
-Add cabbage and water and saute until cabbage is tender and a bit caramelized.
+- While the potatoes are cooking, saute the pancetta and onions in a large saute pan with 1 tablespoon of butter.
+Add the cabbage and water and saute until the cabbage is tender and a bit caramelized.

-- Drain potatoes.
-Place in large bowl and mash with a potato masher.
+- Drain the potatoes.
+Place in a large bowl and mash with a potato masher.
 Stir in the milk, butter and cabbage.
 Add salt and pepper to taste.